 Gondolas to the peak leaves every 30 min from Zugspitzplatt

-Explore the peak, eat at cafe, cross the border, etc.
+Explore the peak, eat at the cafe, cross the border, etc.

 Whenever you’re ready to leave get a fast pass ticket to ride the Eibseebahn down